Important Safety Information

 - thyroid problems;

-- diabetes (Ribasphere tablets and peginterferon alfa-2a combination therapy may make your diabetes worse or harder to treat.);
+- diabetes (Ribasphere and peginterferon alfa-2a combination therapy may make your diabetes worse or harder to treat.);

 - liver problems other than hepatitis C virus infection;